rjspencer/docs/theming.md

 Recommended modules: BlogView

 ### page:Error404
 This page will be loaded whenever a unknown URL structure is hit.  *Note: This page will not be called when no content is available for a defined view.
-Also see {Else} blocks for Modules*
+In that case, see {Else} blocks for Modules.*

 Url structure: /PageThatDoesNotExist